For the 2019 Calendar Year, the officers of the Lincoln Land Woodturners are, as follows:

 • Dinah Becker, President

 • Tom Brock, Secretary

 Michael Blankenship is a completely blind wood turner.
 He became blind from a rare disease called AZOOR in 2003.
 He was a woodworker all of his life but never turned wood into bowls until he became blind.
 Michael taught himself to turn wood by listening to videos.

 Michael has been demonstrating for varies symposiums and clubs throughout the country, sharing his techniques and methods so that all turners, despite their disabilities, won’t give up their love of turning, as well as inspiring others to start turning.

 He has also been featured in two international magazines: Woodturning Design and Woodturning Magazine UK.
 He has also been featured on a PBS TV show called Illinois Stories.
 For more about Michael and his amazing journey into woodturning, please visit the Turning Blind Website.

 Don Davis is the immediate past president of the Lincoln Land Woodturners and has had a lifelong love of woodworking, tools and machinery, although his discovery of the lathe as an artistic means of self expression came later in his work.

-John is also a member of the American Association of Woodturners and is putting his ideas to work as he leads our club to help other turners learn and share new ideas.
+John is also a member of the American Association of Woodturners and put his ideas to work as he lead our club to help other turners learn and share new ideas.
 You can learn more about John and his work on his website.